JoshOrndorff/recipes/kitchen/README.md

 # Kitchen

 The kitchen is for *cooking* recipes.
-It is structured very similarly to the main recipes build as specified in [src/SUMMARY](../src/SUMMARY.md).
+It is structured like the main recipes build as specified in [src/SUMMARY](../src/SUMMARY.md), except every code sample is stored as an executable via the [substrate-module-template](https://github.com/shawntabrizi/substrate-module-template).

 ## Directions

-* todo

 ## Using Recipes in External Projects